Ashik-Rahman100/Ashik-Rahman100/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Bangladesh.

-- :telescope: I’m working as a Web Develper at GenRes-Agency for building and maintanance Web Applications.
+- :telescope: I’m working as a Full Stack Web Develper at GenRes-Agency for building and maintanance Web Applications.
 - :seedling: Exploring Modern Tools and Technologies.

 - :zap: In my free time, Learn new tools and technologies and read tech articles,gaming, cooking,travelling, playing.